We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 Soekarno-Hatta Intl flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the morning will likely mean higher prices.
+Booking a flight in the evening will likely mean higher prices.

 Named after the first president, as well as the first vice president of Indonesia, Soekarno–Hatta International Airport is one of Indonesia’s main aerial hubs.
 It is located on the large and densely populated island of Java, approximately 20km (12.5 miles) west of Jakarta in the city of Tangerang.